-Connelly’s dates a success and she enters her apartment with a man kissing passionately.
+Connelly’s date is a success and she enters her apartment with a man kissing passionately.
 However, the pair are disturbed by some coughing from her son.
-She rushes to his aid, her mother insists Connelly returns to her date.
+She rushes to his aid, and her mother insists Connelly returns to her date.
 However, after an icky moment, her date leaves, no longer interested.
 Simon’s friend finds him a model for his latest artwork.
 A model is found, and the sensitive, artist Simon tells this man how he works finding humanity in that person.

 This film continues to be a delight from this point on, especially with the character arc of these three characters.
-Nicholson is fantastic, and in depicting this role he shows a great understanding of his character’s difficulties, their effects on him when he has insight into the effect of his behaviour on others be it a dog or a trusted friend.
+Nicholson is fantastic, and in depicting this role he shows a great understanding of his character’s difficulties, and their effects on him when he has insight into the effect of his behaviour on others be it a dog or a trusted friend.
 In his performance, you feel his anxiety and fear, as his routine is altered or his fears are confronted.
 Hunt is in her best role, and her chemistry with Nicholson intensified as her character’s feelings for him increased.

 Support comes from Shirley Knight as Connelly’s mother, with some great mother-daughter scenes and comic one-liners.
 Gooding Jnr likewise has some great scenes with the leads.
 And there is a lovely wonderful wee cameo from an actor to look out for, who plays the role so sensitively I was cheering for him as much as his co-stars in his short but sweet scenes.